arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 translate([-20, 0, 0]) rotate([45, 0, 0]) cube(15, center=true);
 ~~~

-### Documentation

-Several others transformations can be found in the documentation.
+## Documentation and learning resources
+The most important resource on the net is IMO the OpenSCAD cheat sheet, at [http://www.openscad.org/cheatsheet/].
+It is hyperlinked to the on-line manual.
+It documents, among other things, several more transformations.
-[http://www.openscad.org/cheatsheet/] is a very good cheat sheet, with each operation clickable.
-I always have it open when I model.
+I _always_ have this open when I model.

+I have occasionally gotten important insights looking at other people's code, e.g. code published at [https://www.thingiverse.com/].

 ### Try it out
 > Excercise: How can you make a flattened sphere with a hole in the middle?